 Trent Alexander-Arnold is facing a race against time to be fit again as he is currently recovering from his hamstring injury and Klopp will be hoping that the young Englishman will be able to play at least during the latter part of December 2020.

-Like Van Djik, Thiago Alcântara also suffered his injury during the Everton Match and since then, was forced to miss out.
+Like Van Djik, Thiago Alcântara also suffered his injury during the Everton Fc away encounter and since then, was forced to miss out.
 Still, doubts remain on when the Spaniard will be able to return back to the side but everyone will be hoping for his speedy return.

 Having yet to play this season; Alex Oxlade-Chamberlain is slowing making his recovery strides and is currently on his rehabilitation as he picked up an injury in the training during the Preseason in Austria.

-A small respite for the Reds and an welcome news is the imminent return of Fabinho as the Brazilian is in line to make his comeback to the squad after pulling his leg muscle during the FC Midtjylland match.
+A small respite for the Reds and an welcome news is the imminent return of Fabinho as the Brazilian is in line to make his comeback to the squad after pulling his leg muscle during the FC Midtjylland home game.

 Verdict: Winning Back-to-Back Premier League Titles itself is a remarkable achievement.
 And if the Reds can clinch Back-to-Back Premier League Titles, this will be considered an even greater achievement as the Reds had to cope with the absence of Key Players like Van Dijk.